erbuka/type-for-speed-server/README.md

     * *data_sources* - Resources to generate assets
     * *views* - EJS views
     * *client* - Root folder of the client

+# Type for Speed - Client

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.